Skip to content

 • summaries of previous sessions;

-• execution artifacts such as trace notes or tool outputs.
+• execution artifacts such as tool outputs or trace notes.

-If all of this is pushed into one place, chaos begins very quickly.
+If all of this is pushed into one place, chaos starts quickly.
 So the first rule is simple: do not design memory as one abstract storage.
-Design it as a set of different boundaries with different lifetimes, trust levels, and write rules.
+Design it as a set of different boundaries with different lifetimes, owners, and write rules.

-It is more useful to think about agent memory as several layers, not one database
+It is more useful to think about agent memory as several state layers, not one database

 flowchart TD